 Side Salads suggestions

-If you’re feeling inspired to do a full blown Thai feast at home, try some of these on the side – or browse my full menu of Thai recipes (note to self: share some Asian desserts!!)
+If you’re feeling inspired to do a full blown Thai feast at home, you can’t go wrong with an authentic Green Papaya Salad.
+Else try some of these on the side – or browse my full menu of Thai recipes (note to self: share some Asian desserts!!)

 Thai Sides and Starters